 It is a known fact that Singapore is one of the important economic powerhouses, in both Asia and the world.
 Despite its small size, Singapore’s robust economy makes it easy for local and international businesses to make their mark.
 As Singaporean economy continues to grow, Singapore is attracting people to start their business in the country.

 Do the market research and draft the business

 Though this sounds old-schooled, this is the golden rule of every business.
 Before you get down to the business, do the market research and understand the business environment in Singapore.
-The next step is to materialise your business ideas into a business plan – an important step to help you plan for the best and prepare for the worst.
+The next step is to materialise your small business ideas into a business plan – an important step to help you plan for the best business to start and prepare for the worst.
 Of course, you need to start your talent hunt to build up your team with small business ideas.

 Like many other jurisdictions, Singapore has a few different types of business structure available:

 - a.
 Sole Proprietorship